-For hourly employees, all hours worked on a county-approved 'actual' calendar holiday will be paid at one and one half $(1\frac{1}{2})$ times the employee's regular rate, with an additional eight (8) hours paid at the employee's regular straight time rate unless the employee is already being paid at overtime rate at the time of the holiday.
-Under that circumstance, employees will be paid at two and one quarter (21/4) times the employee's regular rate, with an additional eight (8) hours paid at the employee's regular rate.
+For hourly employees, all hours worked on a county-approved 'actual' calendar holiday will be paid at one and one half (11⁄2) times the employee's regular rate, with an additional eight (8) hours paid at the employee's regular straight time rate unless the employee is already being paid at overtime rate at the time of the holiday.
+Under that circumstance, employees will be paid at two and one quarter (21⁄4) times the employee's regular rate, with an additional eight (8) hours paid at the employee's regular rate.
+Employees working on "observed" holidays, other than the 'actual' calendar holiday, will be paid at the employee's applicable straight time or overtime rate.
 As an alternative to receiving eight (8) hours of holiday pay, an employee may be allowed to take eight (8) hours off at another time within 60 days.
-Hours worked on a holiday are paid in this manner regardless of whether the employee has fulfilled the work period requirements outlined below. e) General Requirements
+Hours worked on a holiday are paid in this manner regardless of whether the employee has fulfilled the work period requirements outlined below.

+e) General Requirements